sja-thedude/FastAPI-Backend/README.md

 **Betr Beta - FastAPI Backend App**

-This is a simple production-grade backend built with FastAPI as part of a volunteer onboarding assessment.
+This is a simple production-grade backend built with FastAPI.
 It provides a REST API endpoint that returns an address, where the postcode is read dynamically from environment variables.

 ## 📦 Project Description